Nonperturbative Parameters of Inclusive $\Lambda_b$ Decays from Small Velocity Sum Rules: Small velocity sum rules

 where the hadronic inputs on the right-hand side are available from lattice QCD results near zero recoil~\cite{Detmold:2015aaa, Meinel:2021mdj, Meinel:2021rbm}.

 The analogous combination of the second and third moments is

 with the remaining truncated term starting with the contribution from the third excited state.
-Since the contributions from higher excited states to the higher moments vanish at zero recoil and are positive for $|\vec{q}|^2 > 0$, their derivatives over $|\vec{q}|^2$ at zero recoil are also positive, which leads to inequality
+Since all other contributions from higher excited states to the higher moments vanish at zero recoil and are positive for $|\vec{q}|^2 > 0$, their derivatives over $|\vec{q}|^2$ at zero recoil are also positive, which leads to another inequality

+For our final analysis, we will use inequalities involving $Y_2$ and $Z_2$.
+Although this choice omits a state for which lattice results are available, it allows us to formulate constraints using a minimal set of nonperturbative inputs.
 We have also considered the corresponding inequalities obtained using $Y_3$ and $Z_3$, as defined in Eq.~\eqref{eq:YZmoments}, and compared the resulting constraints with those derived from $Y_2$ and $Z_2$.
 The combinations $Y_3$ and $Z_3$ subtract the contribution of the third excited state, which has not yet been experimentally confirmed.
 The relativistic quark–diquark model~\cite{Ebert:2007nw} provides an estimate for its mass, $M(\Lambda_c^{1/2^+(2S)})=2.77\,\text{GeV}$, see Table~\ref{Tab:1}.
-A candidate resonance with the mass $2766.6\,\text{MeV}$ has been observed~\cite{CLEO:2000mbh}, though its quantum numbers remain unknown, and it may correspond to $\Sigma_c$ state instead.
+A candidate resonance with the mass $2766.6\,\text{MeV}$ has been observed~\cite{CLEO:2000mbh}, though its quantum numbers remain unknown, and it may correspond to the $\Sigma_c$ state instead.
 To account for this uncertainty, we varied the mass of the third excited state within a $75\,\text{MeV}$ range around the model's estimate.
-The resulting comparison of the constraints in the $(\hat{\mu}_\pi^2-\hat{\rho}_D^3)$ plane, shown in Fig.~\ref{Fig:PlotBigZ2Z3}, demonstrates the consistency between using $Z_2$ and $Z_3$.
-For our final analysis, we adopt $Y_2$ and $Z_2$.
-Although this choice omits a state for which lattice results are available, it allows us to formulate the constraint using a minimal set of nonperturbative inputs.
+In Fig.~\ref{Fig:PlotBigZ2Z3} we compare a simultaneous constraint on $\hat{\mu}_\pi^2$ and $\hat{\rho}_D^3$, stemming from the $Z_2$ and $Z_3$-inequalities and demonstrate the consistency between these two.
+Similarly, it can be shown that there is no significant improvement of the constraint when inequalities involving $Y_2$ and $Y_3$ are compared.
+These findings give us confidence that we can use, in our final analysis only $Y_2$ and $Z_2$ to obtain reliable results.